imaphatduc/cubecubed/docs/quickstart.md

 import { Scene, Group } from "cubecubed";
 ```

+### 2. Implement Cubecubed engine

-### 2. By convention, scenes should be placed in first-class functions for easier management:
+By convention, scenes should be placed in first-class functions for easier management:

 ```js
 function simpleScene() {}